-Hard to believe, but Opening Day of the 2013 baseball season is less than 2 weeks away.
+Hard to believe, but the 2014 baseball season is upon us.

 Included in this series is "How to Be a Yankee Fan at Citi Field" for the intracity series (it's not a "Subway Series" unless it's a World Series), and "How to Be a Red Sox Fan in New York."
-Last year, I did it for 29 of the 30 teams.
-The one for which I failed to do this was Pittsburgh: Because interleague play futzes up the schedule, both New York teams play fewer games against Central Division teams, and the Mets' sole trip to Pittsburgh was early in the season and I missed it, and the Yankees were not supposed to play the Pirates last season.
+Last year, I did it for 28 of the 30 teams, failing to do it for Cincinnati and Houston, because of a technical problem.

 This time, I'm starting with the most familiar.
-Although the opening series will be against the arch-rival Boston Red Sox, this guide is for all visiting fans, designed to make the trip to Yankee Stadium as enjoyable as possible, and to keep you from getting hurt.
+This guide is for all visiting fans, designed to make the trip to Yankee Stadium as enjoyable as possible, and to keep you from getting hurt.

 I will put aside my usual insults for various opposing teams, and I will watch my language as well.
 This post will be rated PG.
 For those of you who watch ESPN, no, that doesn’t stand for Peter Gammons.